Chaste Lamb Tree

 NATURAL HABITAT AND PREFERRED SITE: Native to southern Europe and western Asia but has become naturalized in northeast and central Texas especially in moist soil areas.

-IDENTIFICATION INFORMATION: Small tree that is either single- trunked or multi-stemmed, wide spreading crown, usually crooked or leaning trunks, long lasting summer color from white or purple flowers.
+IDENTIFICATION INFORMATION: Small tree that is either single-trunked or multi-stemmed, wide spreading crown, usually crooked or leaning trunks, long lasting summer color from purple and sometimes white flowers.

 BARK: Thin, smooth, and light gray when young but fissured and darker gray with age.

-FOLIAGE: Leaves are compound, 3 to 9 leaflets, fragrant when crushed.
+FOLIAGE: Leaves are compound palmately lobed, 3 to 9 leaflets, fragrant when crushed.

 CULTURE: Vitex is easy to grow in most well-drained soils and is drought tolerant.